zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Camunda-Exporter-performance/index.md

 As we have seen, introducing (or enabling) the Camunda Exporter, can or will increase our processing latency and reduce our potential processing throughput.
 This obviously depends on the cluster load.

-We were able to pinpoint the problem to limited resources, to be specific CPU is the bottleneck.
+We were able to pinpoint the problem due to limited resources, to be specific CPU is the bottleneck.

 This is expected, as running the Camunda Exporter means we are running more logic inside the Zeebe system.